Submitty/submitty.github.io/_docs/grader/queue.md

 already been helped at least once today.
-To fairly distribute tutoring resources, the instructional staff may adopt a policy whereby *starred* students are prioritized, even if they are not the student in the queue the longest.
+To fairly distribute tutoring resources, the instructional staff may adopt a policy whereby *starred* students are prioritized, even if they are not the student who has been in the queue the longest.

 Once you have started helping a student, the status button for that student will switch to a green "Finish Helping" button.
-Also the "Time" column will switch from the wall clock time when the student entered the queue, to a minutes and seconds timer (m:ss) indicating the length of time you have been helping that student.
+Also the "Time" column will switch from the wall clock time when the student entered the queue, to a minutes and seconds timer (m:ss) indicating the length of time that you have been helping that student.
 This information will be helpful in busy office hours with limited instructional staff.
-The TAs/instructors may want to implement a maximum time limit for help/tutoring per student.
+The TAs/instructors may set a policy with a maximum time limit for help/tutoring per student.

 ![](/images/queue/queue_finish_blue.png)